ninjeanne/bookly/SRS.md

 #### 3.1.2 Friendship book

 A friendship book consists of a cover and friendship book entries.
-These entries can be created by friend after inviting them to contribute to your friendship book.
+These entries can be created by the friendship book owner and can be edited public by a friend.
 According use cases are:

 -   [Manage book pages/entries](design/ManagePage.md "Manage book pages/entries")